DigicompAcademy/az-900-labs/Instructions/Walkthroughs/M04-12-Secure network traffic.md

     ![Screenshot of the error message that the virtual machine connection has failed.](../images/M02-1201.png)

-4. On the virtual machine blade, scroll down to the **Settings** section, click on **Networking**, and notice the inbound rules for the **myNSGSecure (attached to network interface: myVMNic)** network security group denies all inbound traffic except traffic within the virtual network and load balancer probes.
+4. On the virtual machine blade, scroll down to the **Networking** section, click on **Network settings**, and notice the inbound rules for the **myNSGSecure (attached to network interface: myVMNic)** network security group denies all inbound traffic except traffic within the virtual network and load balancer probes.

 5. On the **Inbound port rules** tab, click **Add inbound port rule** .
 Click **Add** when you are done.